Wasp - Paper

 Habitat: Sheltered spots under the eaves and overhangs of buildings.
 Also in barns, chicken houses, and other outbuildings.
 Adults feed on flower nectar or fruit that has been bird-pecked.

 Feeding Habits: Wasp larvae are carnivorous and are fed moth and butterfly larvae that are chewed up by the adult wasp workers.

 Economic Importance: Control of several troublesome caterpillars of moths and butterflies.

 Natural Control: Spiders.
 Splash water on nest to knock wasps off, then move nest to higher but similar location in the shade.
 Don't try this if you're allergic to wasp stings or if you are chicken!

 Organic Control: Soapy water or citrus oil products if the nest is in a problem area.
 Do this only as a last resort - these insects are very beneficial.

 Insight: Texas yellowjackets are similar but live in nests in the ground and are more aggressive.
 The wasp's most serious enemies are humans with aerosol spray cans.

-In the roof overhang on the shed is a family of paper wasps.
+Remarks from a reader: In the roof overhang on the shed is a family of paper wasps.
 The paper wasps are building 2 nests outside and one inside and there is already about 4-6 dozen of them.
-In your Book the Organic Manual suggested spraying them with water and relocating the nest.
+In your book the Organic Manual suggested spraying them with water and relocating the nest.